MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-to-pick-items-with-inventory-picks.md

     If it is necessary to pick the items for one line from more than one bin, for example because they are not available in the designated bin, then use the **Split Line** function on the **Lines** FastTab.
 For more information about splitting lines, see [Split Warehouse Activity Lines](warehouse-how-to-split-warehouse-activity-lines.md).
 4. When you have performed the pick, choose the **Post** action.

-The posting process will post the shipment of the source document lines that have been picked, or in the case of works orders, the posting process will post the consumption.
+The posting process will post the shipment of the source document lines that have been picked, or in the case of production orders, the posting process will post the consumption.
 If the location uses bins, the posting will also create warehouse entries to post the bin quantity changes.

 ## <a name="to-delete-inventory-pick-lines"></a>To delete inventory pick lines

 If items on the inventory pick are not available, then you can delete those inventory pick lines after posting and then delete the inventory pick document.
-The source document, such as a sales order or a works order, will have remaining items to be picked, which can be obtained through a new inventory pick later when the items become available.
+The source document, such as a sales order or a production order, will have remaining items to be picked, which can be obtained through a new inventory pick later when the items become available.

 > [!WARNING]
 > This process is not possible if serial/lot numbers are specified on the source document.
 For example, if a sales order line contains a serial/lot number, then that item tracking specification will be deleted if a inventory pick line for the serial/lot number is deleted.